LastAncientOne/Stock_Analysis_For_Quant/Excel_Stock/Excel Risk-Adjusted Returns Ratios Measurement/README.md

 Sortino ratio is risk-adjustment metric to measure risk-adjusted returns of investment asset, portfolio, or strategy.
 It is a modification of the Sharpe ratio but penalizes only those returns falling below a user-specified target or required rate of return, while the Sharpe ratio penalizes both upside and downside volatility equally.

+Treynor ratio is risk-adjustment metric to measure how much excess return was generated for each unit of risk taken on by a portfolio adjusts for systematic risk.

 # Common Risk and Returns Metrics
 Sharpe Ratio
 Sortino Ratio